AndyMac124/characterCounting/README.md

 ## Overview:
-This program is designed to perform a frequency analysis of basic A-Z characters in all files within a given directory with the exception of the `.` `..` and hidden files.
+This program is designed to perform a frequency analysis of basic A-Z characters in all files within a given directory except for the `.` `..` and hidden files.

 It will create a ring of processes based on the given user input and then access the given directory and divide the files between the number of process.